reefland/ansible-k3s-argocd-renovate/docs/renovate-workflow-example.md

 ![Delete](../images/renovate_initial_configure_renovate_pr_merge_closed_and_deleted.png)

 * You can can safely click button `[ Delete branch ]` as it is no longer needed.

+---

+See [Example of 4 Application Upgrade PR requests from above](renovate-workflow-multi.md) opened by Renovate.

 [Back to README.md](../README.md)